HerodotusDev/hdp/README.md

 ## [Example](https://github.com/HerodotusDev/hdp/tree/main/example)

-_Note: Sum and Avg functions supports only for number as expected input type_
+_Note: Sum and Avg functions support only for numbers as expected input type_

 All examples are tested with `script/integration.sh`.
-Currently compiled HDP Cairo program is supporting all the features below.
-If you want to run the script on local, check out the [readme](https://github.com/HerodotusDev/hdp/tree/main/example).
+The currently compiled HDP Cairo program supports all the features below.
+If you want to run the script locally, check out the [readme](https://github.com/HerodotusDev/hdp/tree/main/example).

 |                                 | SUM | AVG |
 | ------------------------------- | --- | --- |